vgardrinier/llm-resume/ANALYSIS_SPEC.md

 ## Final Verdict: 9.2/10 - Category-Defining

-This is the premium resume engine that actually transforms candidates.
+This is the resume analysis engine that actually transforms candidates.

 Ready for implementation.